 NOTE 2 Further recommendations and guidance for class A and class B structures (see 5.6.2.2) are set out in UIC Code 777-2R “Structures Built Over Railway Lines” (Construction requirements in the track zone).
 UIC Code 777-2R includes specific recommendations and guidance on the following:

-carrying out a risk assessment for class B structures;
+— carrying out a risk assessment for class B structures;

-measures (including construction details) to be considered for class A structures, including situations where the maximum line speed at the site is less than 50 km/h;
+— measures (including construction details) to be considered for class A structures, including situations where the maximum line speed at the site is less than 50 km/h;

-measures to be considered for class A structures where the distance from the nearest structural support and the centre line of the nearest track is 3 m or less.
+— measures to be considered for class A structures where the distance from the nearest structural support and the centre line of the nearest track is 3 m or less.

 (2) The following should be considered for Class B structures either singly or in combination in determining the appropriate measures to reduce the risk to people from a derailed train on the approach to a structure:

-provision of robustness to the supports of the structure to withstand the glancing impact from a derailed train to reduce the likelihood of collapse of the structure;
+— provision of robustness to the supports of the structure to withstand the glancing impact from a derailed train to reduce the likelihood of collapse of the structure;

-provision of continuity to the spans of the superstructure to reduce the likelihood of collapse following impact with the supports of the structure from a derailed train;
+— provision of continuity to the spans of the superstructure to reduce the likelihood of collapse following impact with the supports of the structure from a derailed train;

-provision of measures to limit the lateral deviation of the derailed train on the approach to the structure to reduce the likelihood of impact from a derailed train;
+— provision of measures to limit the lateral deviation of the derailed train on the approach to the structure to reduce the likelihood of impact from a derailed train;

-provision of increased lateral clearance to the supports of the structure to reduce the likelihood of impact from a derailed train;
+— provision of increased lateral clearance to the supports of the structure to reduce the likelihood of impact from a derailed train;

-avoidance of supports located on a line that is crossed by a line extended in the direction of the turnout of a switch to reduce the likelihood of a derailed train being directed towards the supports of the structure;
+— avoidance of supports located on a line that is crossed by a line extended in the direction of the turnout of a switch to reduce the likelihood of a derailed train being directed towards the supports of the structure;

-provision of continuous walls or wall type supports (in effect the avoidance of supports consisting of separate columns) to reduce the likelihood of collapse following impact with the supports of the structure from a derailed train;
+— provision of continuous walls or wall type supports (in effect the avoidance of supports consisting of separate columns) to reduce the likelihood of collapse following impact with the supports of the structure from a derailed train;

-where it is not reasonably practicable to avoid supports consisting of separate columns provision of supports with sufficient continuity so that the superstructure remains standing if one of the columns is removed;
+— where it is not reasonably practicable to avoid supports consisting of separate columns provision of supports with sufficient continuity so that the superstructure remains standing if one of the columns is removed;

-provision of deflecting devices and absorbing devices to reduce the likelihood of impact from a derailed train.
+— provision of deflecting devices and absorbing devices to reduce the likelihood of impact from a derailed train.

 Simplified determination of the design impact force